SAVE THE DATE for the 2014 conference

-Please note: Details about the October 27-29, 2014, University of Wisconsin-Madison Conference on Child Sexual Abuse become available in July 2014.
-In the meantime, browse these Web pages to get a feel for our conference and bookmark this site for future reference.
+Please note: Details about the 2014 conference will become available in late spring of 2014.
+The information on this and the following pages is from the 2013 conference and here for your reference.
+Browse these Web pages to get a feel for our conference and bookmark this site for future reference.
 You may also join our mailing list to automatically receive our brochure when it becomes available.
 To receive a brochure, email us at firstname.lastname@example.org.

 Presenting state-of-the-art treatment methods when working with sexually abused children, adults who were abused as children, and offenders